jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 <br>

 ## 02: Baseline model 🚀
-A TF-IDF logistic regression model shows very poor performance on the main objective of this model, risk headline recall.
+A TF-IDF logistic regression model shows very poor performance on the main objective of this project, risk headline recall.
 This is likely because keyword matching missed many risk headlines, resulting in false negatives.
 [See notebook.](Notebooks/02_tfidf_baseline.ipynb)

 #### Spanish results